 In the teaching phase, the course will be taught by the course coordinator or a colleague teacher.
-The course coordinator has to be available during the course, as a contact person for the students (for example for questions about the content or the assignment).
+The course coordinator has to be available during the course as a contact person for the students.

-A course is assessed by the examiner (a staff member of Utrecht University or University Medical Center Utrecht).
+A course is assessed by the examiner: a staff member of the UU or UMCU with a teaching qualification.
 Often the course coordinators themselves are the examiners.
 More information about assessment can be found in the Education and Examination Regulations.

 Students with extra time

 During your exam there might be students that are entitled to extra time.
 To qualify for this, students need to have a contract issued by the academic counsellor.
-Students that are entitled to extra time can be viewed in OSIRIS Supervisor(all contracts will be visible there as of April 1st, 2021).
-Additionally, GSLS students always receive a copy of the contract so in case the course examiner has no access to OSIRIS Supervisor, students can be asked to provide their contract directly to the examiner.
+Students that are entitled to extra time can be viewed in OSIRIS Supervisor.
+GSLS students always receive a copy of the contract so in case the course examiner has no access to OSIRIS Supervisor, students can be asked to provide their contract directly.